-Catch up funding allocation 2020-21 (paid in 3 tranches during the year)
+Catch up funding allocation 2020-21

-School Name Number on roll Catch up funding per pupil Total funding 20-21 Appleton Primary 311 £80 £24,880
+School Name Number on roll Catch up funding per pupil Total funding 21-22 Appleton Primary 290 13,195

-Priorities for 2020-21
+Priorities for 2021-22

-The following key strategies have been identified for 2020-21 to address gaps in learning and support pupils to catch up on lost learning.
+The following key strategies continue to be identified for 2021-22 to address gaps in learning and support pupils to catch up on lost learning.

-- 1. 'SPACE' recovery curriculum for all pupils (see below) - 2.
-Baseline assessment and gap analysis for all pupils to accurately identify where support is to be targeted - 3.
-Early reading and phonics through the introduction of the Read Write Inc programme - 4.
-Targeting reading fluency at Key Stage 2 to ensure all pupils are able to become fluent readers - 5.
-Professional development and training for all staff around phonics and reading - 6.
-20/21 White Rose Maths curriculum adopted to include catch up content through all units of work - 7.
-Intervention programmes and 1:1 tuition - 8.
-Develop a programme of home learning (academic and pastoral) - 9.
-Jigsaw, Headstart and ELSA programmes to support pupils' emotional wellbeing - 10.
+- 1. Baseline assessment and gap analysis for all pupils to accurately identify where support is to be targeted - 2.
+Early reading and phonics through the continuation of the Read Write Inc programme - 3.
+Targeting reading fluency at Key Stage 2 to ensure all pupils are able to become fluent readers - 4.
+Professional development and training for all staff around phonics and reading - 5.
+Intervention programmes and 1:1 tuition - 6.
+Jigsaw, Headstart and ELSA programmes to support pupils' emotional wellbeing - 7.
 Embed metacognition strategies